microsoft/bobsql/demos/devops_sqlcontainers/sqlcontainers/readme.md

 `runsqlcontainer.sh`

-If the container image does not exist locally docker will first pull the image locally and then run the contianer.
+If the container image does not exist locally docker will first pull the image locally and then run the container.
 The scripts are setup to "just work" so when the container starts you will be put back at the command prompt

 ## Connect to the container and run a query